Thailand – Quick Facts

-Weather wise – Thailand is a year round destination, although the resort do have differing season.
+Weather wise – Thailand is a year round destination, although the resort do have differing seasons.
 The Andaman Resorts of Phuket, Krabi, Khao Lak and Koh Lanta are generally at their best December to early May when the days are usually bright and sunny and the seas calm.
-During the summer months (frequently called the green season but we think red flag and occasionally long face season more apt !) the humidity increases, the rains heavier usually in short sharp bursts, the beaches tend to erode and the sea swells higher.
+During the summer months (frequently called the green season but we think red flag and occasionally long face season more apt !) the humidity increases, the rains heavier albeit usually in short sharp bursts, the beaches tend to erode and the sea swells higher.

-Koh Samui is the reverse with the most settled time May to October, with the winter months having the highest rainfall beach erosion and sea swells.
+Koh Samui and the newly introduced Khanom – Surat Thani region is the reverse with the most settled time March to October, and the winter months (particularly November to January) having the highest rainfall, beach erosion and sea swells.

 The resorts, irrespective of location, enjoy year round heat with day time temperatures usually in the high 20’s.